De Young Museum: History

 The museum opened in 1895 in one of the buildings originally constructed for the California Midwinter International Exposition of 1894 (a fair modeled on the Chicago World's Columbian Exposition of the previous year).
 It was housed in an Egyptian Revival architecture structure which had been the Fine Arts Building at the fair.
-The building was badly damaged in the 1906 San Francisco earthquake, and was closed for a year and a half for repairs.
+The building was badly damaged in the 1906 San Francisco earthquake, and was closed for a year and a half for repairs, reopening in November 1907.

 Before long, the museum's steady development called for a new space to better serve its growing audiences.
 M. H. de Young responded by planning the building that would serve as the core of the de Young facility through the 20th century.
 Louis Christian Mullgardt, the coordinator for architecture for the Panama–Pacific International Exposition, designed the Spanish-Plateresque-style building.
 The new structure was completed in 1919 and formally transferred by de Young to the city's park commissioners.
 In 1921, de Young added a central section, together with a tower that would become the museum's signature feature, and the museum began to assume the basic configuration that it retained until 2000.
 De Young's efforts were honored with the changing of the museum's name to the M. H. de Young Memorial Museum.
 Another addition, a west wing, was completed in 1925, the year de Young died.
 In 1929 the original Egyptian-style building was declared unsafe and demolished.

 By 1949, the elaborate cast concrete ornamentation of the original de Young was determined to be a hazard and removed because the salt air from the Pacific Ocean had rusted the supporting steel.

 The building was severely damaged by the 1989 Loma Prieta earthquake.
 When the structure was demolished and replaced by a new building, which opened in 2005, the only remaining original elements of the old de Young were the vases and sphinxes located near the Pool of Enchantment.
 The palm trees in front of the building are also original to the site.